WICG/scheduling-apis/explainers/security-privacy-questionnaire-post-task.md

 For such an attack to provide any information about tasks in another event loop, the event loops would need to be running in the same thread, since otherwise tasks would be running concurrently.
-But even then, there is no guarantee that the attacker could definitivley determine that the delays are attributable to another event loop, e.g. *if* a task ran, it could be an internal browser task.
+But even then, there is no guarantee that the attacker could definitively determine that the delays are attributable to another event loop, e.g. *if* a task ran, it could be an internal browser task.
 And even if that could be determined, how tasks are chosen between event loops sharing a thread is not specified, so any